tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 ### Running the Script

-Start syncing your Hyper-V with Tidal Migrations, by running the script:
+Start syncing your servers with Tidal Migrations, by running the script:
 `runner.ps1`.

 {% include note.html content="Be sure to set PowerShell's Execution policy to